justinpyvis/BrekkyWrap/content/newsletter/a-financial-nuclear-weapon.md

 title: A financial nuclear weapon
 date: 2022-02-27T20:45:56.410Z
-description: Russia's invasion is facing strong Ukrainian resistance; the West cut Russia off from SWIFT; Australia will send Ukraine lethal aid; and Brisbane is facing serious flooding.
+description: Russia's invasion is facing strong Ukrainian resistance; the West will cut Russia off from SWIFT; Australia will send Ukraine lethal aid; and Brisbane is facing serious flooding.
 author: justin
 intro: >-